 Where To Eat

 For being a smaller city, Lincoln has many, many delicious and unique locations to dine.
 Being known for Nebraska beef, Misty’s Steakhouse and Brewery and Lazlo’s Brewery and Grill provide great options.
-We also have several original renowned ethnic eateries: The Oven (Indian cuisine), The Blue Orchid (Thai cuisine), Sebastian’s Table (Spanish tapas) and The Normandy (casual French cuisine).
+We also have several original renowned ethnic eateries: The Oven (Indian cuisine), The Blue Orchid (Thai cuisine), and The Normandy (casual French cuisine).
 These are all places that I would go on date nights.

 Getting pizza from Valentinos or from Isles Pizza and Pub in Havelock are also great food options.
 If I were to eat out with my family across Lincoln for one day, these are the locations that I would pick.
 Maybe we will have to have a stay-cation soon!